-When Western Digital announced their brand-new Black 3D NVMe SSD at the beginning of April, it looked like it might finally bring some much needed competition to the all-powerful Samsung 960 Evo and potentially cause a late-game upset in our best gaming SSD> rankings.
+When Western Digital announced their brand-new Black 3D NVMe SSD at the beginning of April, it looked like it might finally bring some much needed competition to the all-powerful Samsung 960 Evo and potentially cause a late-game upset in our best SSD for gaming> rankings.

 With superior claimed sequential write speeds, equal sequential read speeds, a more generous endurance rating on the 250GB model and so-close-you-can-feel-them-breathing-down-your-neck pricing, the WD Black NVMe SSD (2018) looked like a mighty fine prospect for anyone contemplating an upgrade to their SSD setup.
 And in some respects, it very much is a mighty fine prospect.
 Then Samsung went and gazumped them with the release of their 970 Evo and, well, completely tipped it down on WD’s parade.

 Available in three sizes with prices starting from £105 / $110 at 250GB, £202 / $199 at 500GB and £380 / $400 at 1TB, WD say their Black NVMe SSD is capable of sequential read speeds of up to 3400MB/s on the 1TB and 500GB models, dropping down to 3000MB/s when you go for 250GB, and sequential write speeds of up to 2800MB/s on the 1TB model, 2500MB/s on the 500GB version and 1600MB/s on the 250GB one.